 Mona Kasra is an Assistant Professor of Digital Media Design at the University of Virginia (UVa).
 She received her Ph.D. in Arts and Technology, with a focus in emerging media & communication, from the University of Texas at Dallas.
 A cross-disciplinary scholar, Mona examines political and theoretical questions about the power of online images in our digital culture and cross-culturally in her research.
-She has presented her work at various conferences, including The Society for Photographic Education (SPE), The Society for Literature Science and the Arts (SLSA), Union for Democratic Communications (UDC), SXSW Interactive, and Social Media & Society.
+She has presented her work at national and international conferences, including The Society for Photographic Education (SPE), The Society for Literature Science and the Arts (SLSA), Union for Democratic Communications (UDC), SXSW Interactive, and Social Media & Society.

 Mona is committed to transdisciplinary and collaborative modes of scholarship, as her work has thrived in collaborative spaces such as ACM SIGGRAPH, Digital Societies and Social Technologies (DSST) Institute, and the HASTAC (Humanities, Arts, Science, and Technology Advanced Collaboratory) Scholars program, an online scholarly community funded by the MacArthur Foundation.
 In 2016, she served as the ACM SIGGRAPH Conference Chair, undertaking an engaged service role in the strategic planning, leading, and managing of the world’s largest, most influential annual conference on the theory and practice of computer graphics and interactive techniques.

 She is an active member of the DWZ , a Dallas-based artist collective of performance, visual, sound, and installation artists dedicated to post-disciplinary, place-based explorations of new, old and yet to be revealed forms of performance.
 The DWZ mission is to develop a unique Dallas aesthetic and encourage original, experimental, and collectively created work that defies categories and convention as it seeks to unravel the complexities of our time, culture, and place.